-5.3 STUDY DURATION
+6.2 STUDY DURATION

-Overall study duration (first subject enrolled through last subject exit) will be comprised of approximately 18 months of enrollment period.
-Study duration for an individual subject, once consented, will be up to 1 month for screening (including baseline measurements) and 12 months for follow-up after treatment for a total duration of approximately 13 months.
+Overall study duration (first subject enrolled through last subject exit) will be comprised of approximately 18 months of enrollment period, 1 month per subject for screening and baseline measurements, and 12 months per subject for follow-up, for a total study duration of up to 31 months.
+Study duration for an individual subject, once consented, will be up to 1 month for screening (including baseline measurements) and 12 months for follow up after treatment for a total duration of approximately 13 months.

-6 ENDPOINTS
+7 ENDPOINTS

-6.1 PRIMARY EFFECTIVENESS ENDPOINT
+7.1 PRIMARY EFFECTIVENESS ENDPOINTS

-Effectiveness endpoint is defined in the table below.
+Effectiveness endpoints are defined in the table below.

-Table 1 - Primary Effectiveness Endpoint
+Table 1 - Primary Effectiveness Endpoints

-Endpoint Definition Long term success Single-procedure freedom from AF/AT recurrence from 3-12 months post index ablation procedure (with 90-day blanking period).
-Freedom from AF/AT recurrence is defined as no documented episodes of AF/AT &gt; 30 seconds with conventional non-invasive monitoring.
-In the case of a cardiac implanted electronic device (CIED), freedom from AF recurrence is defined as no documented episodes of AF/AT &gt; 30 seconds in a 72-hour window at the follow-up visits in addition to any symptomatic episodes with documented AF &gt; 30 seconds.
+Endpoint Definition Long term success The long-term effectiveness of FIRM-guided procedures versus conventional ablation shall be defined as: • Freedom from atrial fibrillation AF/AT/AFL recurrence at 3 -12 months post procedure.
+Freedom from AF/AT/AFL recurrence is defined as no documented episodes > 30 seconds with conventional non-invasive 7-day monitoring.
+In the case of a cardiac implanted electronic device (CIED), freedom from AF/AT/AFL recurrence is defined as no documented episodes > 30 seconds in a 1-week window at the follow-up visits, in addition to any symptomatic episodes with documented episode > 30 seconds.
 AT recurrence does not include episodes of CTI (cavotricuspid isthmus) dependent flutter.